kemjin/Google_Image_Crawler/README.md

-google-image-downloader
 Google image downloader with GUI (Easygui)

-email: wannaboxster@gmail.com
+Contact email: wannaboxster@gmail.com

-I modified some part of code of Jaime's code.
-Feel free to modify my code too.
+I reference Jamie's code from Stackoverflow, and I modified some part to use GUI and save as original file name.
+This code is based on MIT license and feel free to use or modify.

 Original google image download source code from Jaime Ivan Cervantes